confluence/python-textbok/python_notes/02_Python_Basics.rst

 Variable scope and lifetime
 ---------------------------

 Not all variables are accessible from all parts of your program, and not all variables exist for the same amount of time.
 Where a variable is accessible and how long it exists depend on how it is defined.
-We call the part of a program where a variable is accessible its ''scope'', and the duration for which the variable exists its ''lifetime''.
+We call the part of a program where a variable is accessible its *scope*, and the duration for which the variable exists its *lifetime*.

-A variable which is defined in the main body of a file is called a ''global'' variable.
+A variable which is defined in the main body of a file is called a *global* variable.
 It will be visible throughout the file, and also inside any file which imports that file.
 Global variables can have unintended consequences because of their wide-ranging effects -- that is why you should almost never use them.
 Only objects which are intended to be used globally, like functions and classes, should be put in the global namespace.

-A variable which is defined inside a function is ''local'' to that function.
+A variable which is defined inside a function is *local* to that function.
 It is accessible from the point at which it is defined until the end of the function, and exists for as long as the function is executing.
 The parameter names in the function definition behave like local variables, but they contain the values that you pass into the function when you call it.
+When you use the assignment operator (``=``) inside a function, its default behaviour is to create a new local variable -- unless a variable with the same name is already defined in the local scope.

 Here is an example of variables in different scopes::